 *Be sure to use an all-purpose flour with no additives, as those can render the starter useless.

 Feed your starter the night before you intend to use it.
 Scoop out all but about 1/4–1/2 cup of your old starter.
 Using a kitchen scale, pour 200g cool water into your container, then add your 200g 50/50 flour.
 Stir it all together well, making sure to incorporate the bits on the bottom.
 Put the lid lightly on (it needs air, so never fully close the lid) and cover with a kitchen towel and secure with a rubber band.
 Leave on the counter over night.

 The next morning, mix the 300g bread flour and 120g whole wheat flour together in a large bowl.
 Stir in the 290g cool water with a wooden spoon until you have a shaggy dough—some dry flour will remain, but don’t worry about it.
 Cover the bowl with a kitchen towel and leave for 30–60 minutes (this is called the autolyse—it’s when gentle gluten development begins, contributing to a better texture and flavor).
-Add the 100g starter* and fold/knead it in with one hand.
+Add the 100g starter, or levain,* (levain is starter that has been fed and is ready to use) and fold/knead it in with one hand.
 Add 10g salt and fold in by hand until the salt is entirely incorporated and the dough is relatively smooth/cohesive.
 It will still look a bit rough.

 *Your starter is ready when it’s at least doubled in volume.
 If you want to make sure it’s ready, drop a small spoonful in a glass of water.
 If it floats, it’s ready.
 (If you leave it overnight, it should almost certainly be good to go.)